- Field of Social Sciences; discipline: Pedagogy

 A positive result of the admission procedure is equivalent to confirmation of the candidate’s competence to study in English (in the case of candidates who do not have proof of at least C1 level of English).

-An interview in English concerning the knowledge of four texts, the titles of which will be announced at a later date.
+An interview in English concerning the knowledge of four texts, the titles of which are given below.

 The oral exam interview is designed to assess the candidates’ motivation, commitment and readiness to pursue the studies at the Graduate Programme in Teaching English to Young Learners.
 The interview will be conducted in English via an online platform.
 The questions will address reasons for wanting to teach, the candidates’ previous experiences related to teaching and learning, as well as the candidates’ awareness of the important current issues in education.
 The aim of the interview is to assess communication skills appropriate for professional situations, ability to explain the ideas, and ability to justify them.
 Therefore, candidates will be asked to read thoroughly the four sources indicated, which will be the starting point for the interview.